-I have long been a fan of the comedian Will Hay and although I cannot remember when I first watched one of his movies; I spent many hours as a kid laughing over his wonderful lighthearted form of comedy.
-Although I have now seen most his movies many times, I occasionally watch one and find that it still holds a great charm.
+I’ve long been a fan of the comedian Will Hay and although I cannot remember when I first watched one of his movies; I spent many hours as a kid laughing over his wonderful lighthearted comedy.
+Although I have now seen most of his movies many times, I occasionally watch one and find that it still holds great charm.